weavolutionmage/drachenwald/offices/herald/customsandinterkingdomanthropology.md

 You're already a herald?
 Fantastic, welcome!

 If you've moved to Drachenwald and want to keep doing heraldry: contact the Schwarzdrachen Herald (e-mail address is on the heraldry section of the kingdom website) to introduce yourself and [get an OSCAR login](http://oscar.sca.org/), or square away a change to your commenting-kingdom details.

+Contact Edelweiss herald (internal submissions) to request internal letters.

 You request a warrant by providing your Society and legal names and your contact information.
 Both branch heralds and heralds-at-large report quarterly to remain warranted.